 - Sunken, hollowed-out, or bloodshot eyes

-As the addiction progresses over time, the addict/alcoholic will lose the ability to feel pleasure – or even normal – without the presence of the intoxicant.
+As the addiction progresses, your loved one will lose the ability to feel pleasure without the presence of the intoxicant.
 Getting drunk and high takes the place of:

 - Getting together with friends

-- Skipping/calling in “sick” or poor performance at work
+- Skipping or calling in “sick” at work or school

-In the beginning, the substance abuser will take great care to hide their usage.
-However, as the disease progresses, they will begin to get careless.
-Your loved one may have a problem you find any of the following:
+Your loved one may have a problem if you find any of the following:

 - Burnt spoons